ER season 8: Plot

 After being gone for five years, Susan Lewis returns to the show providing continuity of the earlier years and some closure with Greene.
 Greene begins to experience health problems and deals with Rachel after she starts causing problems.
 In addition, Weaver also has a revelation and confronts and accepts her sexuality.
-The season's long story line of Greene's illness and death and how it affects many characters marks Season 8 as a major turning point in the series.
+The season's long story line of Greene's illness and death and how it affects many characters marks the season as a major turning point in the series.
 This season also saw a major change in the cast, with four characters leaving, including original characters Greene and Benton as well as Cleo and Dave.
 Abby tries to help a neighbor with an abusive boyfriend but faces repercussions, and Kovac retaliates against the man who assaulted her.
-In turn, two new main characters with very different personalities – Michael Gallant and Greg Pratt – are introduced in Season 8.
-For the first time, John Carter is centered as the main character of the show at the end of the season.
-In this season, several staff members face personal and professional pressures, including Greene and Corday who face the most difficult issue of all when their baby overdoses on Ecstasy pills.
+In turn, two new main characters with very different personalities – Michael Gallant and Greg Pratt – are introduced.
+In this season, several staff members face personal and professional pressures, including Greene and Corday who face the most difficult issue of all when their baby overdoses on ecstasy pills.
 The two argue over Rachel's presence in their home after their baby nearly dies.
 Weaver becomes more aggressive and she accepts that she is a lesbian.
-Greene's final episode as a regular character is the 21st episode of Season 8.
+Greene's final episode as a regular character is the 21st episode.
 Benton and Finch also leave to make new changes in their lives.
 After Greene's death, many of the characters become affected, especially Carter who reads two letters to the staff.
-A plague hits the ER as Season 8 ends.
+A plague hits the ER as the season ends.
 Several members attend Mark's funeral.
+Following Mark's death, John Carter is centered as the main character of the show for the first time.